devjwsong/transformer-translator-pytorch/README.md

    ```

    - `--input`: This is an input sequence you want to translate.
    - `--decode`: This makes the decoding algorithm into either greedy method or beam search.
-Make this parameter 'greedy' or 'beam'.
+Make this parameter 'greedy' or 'beam'.  (default: `greedy`)

    <br/>